 Stronger Together

-Why an European Network?
+Why an International Network?

 Fundraising and strategic platform

-As, already limited, income decreases and as costs go up, it is essential that activists have the means to be able to carry out their critical work.
+As, already limited, funding decreases and as costs go up, it is essential that activists have the means to carry out their critical work.
 Furthermore, building a sustainable network means passing on acquired knowledge that takes time and space: to help new, motivated groups to grow into the movements, to get acquainted with sustainable, regenerative and community-based practices.
 Most of the grassroots action we organize is based on the voluntary, unpaid contributions of activists.
 This is unsustainable as to organize greater action, that allows more people to join, requires more financial resources to facilitate travel, materials, communication, and legal and psychological support.
-It is also necessary to have administration support and campaigners paid in order to manage the different campaigns.
+It is also necessary to have administrative support and campaigners paid in order to manage the different campaigns.

 Climate change and the destruction of nature and of our common home knows no boundaries, and we recognize that to create real change, we are stronger together.

-Who we are?
+Who we are.

 United Kingdom

 Tipping Point is helping people from all communities & backgrounds use their power & take bold and regular action together to win change.
-They approach this in 3 ways: network building, (bringing grassroots groups together to grow the movement’s scale, diversity and power as opposed to building groups in their name) taking actions, (provide training, resources, microgrants and digital tools to help groups innovate and experiment in taking bigger, bolder and more sustained action together) and responding to moments, (helping networks harness new energy and movement power at key strategic moments that increase popular support for climate justice solutions). https://tippingpointuk.org/
+They approach this in 3 ways: 1.) network building, (bringing grassroots groups together to grow the movement’s scale, diversity and power as opposed to building groups in their name) 2.) taking action, (provide training, resources, microgrants and digital tools to help groups innovate and experiment in taking bigger, bolder and more sustained action together) and 3.) responding to moments, (helping networks harness new energy and movement power at key strategic moments that increase popular support for climate justice solutions). https://tippingpointuk.org/